 Endometrioid adenocarcinoma of the endometrium

-This 40 year old obese woman presented to her family doctor with a history 'menorrhagia' (of uncertain duration).
+Obese woman presented to her family doctor with a history 'menorrhagia' (of uncertain duration).
 A transvaginal ultrasound showed a mildly thickened endometrium but was essentially unhelpful.
-She proceeded to a uterine curettage, which yielded 18 grams of haemorrhagic tissue.
+She proceeded to a uterine curettage, which yielded 18 grams of hemorrhagic tissue.

 Loading Stack -